Computational Biology

 - How do we design an experiment to learn about microbes in the environment?

-- How were DNA sequence data generated?
+- How do we generate DNA sequence data from water samples?

 - How can we extract DNA from samples with a variety of organic material with different structures (viruses, plants, bacteria, other microorganisms)?